 After Peyton falls through the bridge, he awakens, "ages later, it seemed to him."

-After he breaks the surface of the water, he's able to note details about the trees, leaves, insects, dewdrops and other things.
+After he breaks the surface of the water, he's able to note details about the trees, leaves, insects, dewdrops, and other things.
 Time is again stretching here.
-In this moment where his survival is at stake, he somehow has the time to analyze his surroundings.
+At this moment when his survival is at stake, he somehow has the time to analyze his surroundings.

 The final image of the story, the one that tells us time has been manipulated, is of Petyon swinging gently from Owl Creek bridge, like a pendulum clock.